Desbloqueie Recursos Exclusivos

 they seem to change in strength.

-elas parecem mudar de intensidade.
+parecem mudar de força.

 Well, they do change in strength.

-Bem, elas realmente mudam de intensidade.
+Bem, elas mudam de força.

 So, the electromagnetic force, the force that holds us together,